-Why are delinquent accounts posted on the Internet?
+Why are delinquent accounts posted on the internet?

 listing is required to include the name, address, type of tax, and total amount eligible for posting.

-A separate list of the
+We are required to post a separate list of the

 listing is required to include the real name, business name, address, type of tax, total amount eligible for posting and revocation date.

 We consider a tax "delinquent" when the due date of an assessment has passed, and any statutory appeal rights have expired.
 Once delinquent, the debt is subject to collection action.

 Can there be estimated amounts due in the delinquent account?

 Yes.
 We issue estimated assessments of the amount due when an individual or business does not file a required tax return.
 When the required tax returns are subsequently filed, we adjust the estimates to the correct amount of taxes, interest, penalties, fees, and costs.

 listing includes the name, address, type of tax, and the total amount eligible for posting.
 In addition, business name and revocation date are included on the